BN - Age 26 Dependent COBRA Continuation Notification Process

 - 36 months after the dependent child's loss of eligibility under the plan.

-2. 30 day letters are prepared and saved at the same time of the 90 day letters.
-The 30 letters are directed to only the employee.
-The 1st of the month in which the birthdate occurs the 30 letters are printed and mailed to the employee.
+30 day letters are prepared and saved at the same time of the 90 day letters and are printed and mailed directed to the employee only on the 1st of the month in which their birth date occurs.

 - No applications are required for any of the insurances in order to remove the adult child.

 - ETF is automatically removing Age 26 adult children from the health coverage at the end of the month they turn 26.

 - If the final adult child/dependent is dropping from the health plan, ETF will not change the health coverage from family to single until they receive a fax copy of the 30 day letter from the UWSC.
 (This letter is replacing the SGH application.)

 - The interfaces with VSP and EPIC are updating the data with these plan providers.

 - Copies of COBRA notices will be mailed to the institution: Age 26 90 Day Letter Doc

 ACTIONS REQUIRED BY INSTITUTIONS:

 1. Review the 90 day and 30 letters and COBRA notices for accuracy and file in the employee’s benefit folder.
 Follow Record Retention policy.

 - If an error is found, the institution is responsible to create an amended COBRA Notice and mail to the employee/dependent.
 (Links to the COBRA notices are at the bottom of this document.)